-Why Study Food Security in Italy?
+Why study abroad in Italy?

 In addition to your time at Castello Sonnino, you will also gain hands-on experience with some of Tuscany’s historic sustainable agricultural practices through a practicum on a local farm.
 While there, you will also explore how communities are addressing health and nutritional needs.